BrightspaceUI/core/components/alert/README.md

 ## Toast Alert [d2l-alert-toast]

-Use a toast alert to provide feedback about an operation the user has just initiated, when the result of that operation may not be apparent or obvious to the user.
-Toast alearts appear at the bottom of the viewport and disappear after 4 seconds, by default.
+Use a toast alert to provide feedback about an operation the user has just initiated when the result of that operation may not be apparent or obvious to the user.
+Toast alerts appear at the bottom of the viewport and disappear after 4 seconds by default.

 ### Best Practices
 <!-- docs: start best practices -->